-In October 2014, the Improvement Authority issued its County General Obligation Revenue Bonds (Technical High School Project), Series 2014, in the initial aggregate principal amount of \$63,890,000 (the "Series 2014 Bonds"), to make a loan to the County to finance the purchase of real property and the construction and equipping of a Technical High School.
-The payment of the principal of and the interest on the Series 2014 Bonds is guaranteed by the County pursuant to a guaranty agreement executed and delivered by the County and the Authority in connection with the issuance of the Series 2014 Bonds.
-As of December 31, 2016, \$62,210,000 principal amount of the Series 2014 Bonds were outstanding.
+In October 2014, the Authority issued its County General Obligation Revenue Bonds (Technical High School Project), Series 2014, in the initial aggregate principal amount of \$63,890,000 (the "Series 2014 Technical School Bonds"), to finance the construction of a new County technical school.
+The Series 2014 Technical School Bonds are not secured by the Indenture that secures the Series 2017 Bonds.
+The payment of the principal of and the interest on the Series 2014 Technical School Bonds is secured by loan repayments to be made by the County to the Authority pursuant to a loan agreement executed and delivered by the County and the Authority in connection with the issuance of the Series 2014 Technical School Bonds, which loan agreement is secured by an unconditional general obligation bond of the County issued by the County to the Authority.
+As of December 31, 2017, \$60,465,000 principal amount of Series 2014 Technical School Bonds remained outstanding.